-Our credit ratings are an assessment by rating agencies of our ability to pay our obligations.
-Consequently, real or anticipated changes in our credit ratings will generally affect the market value of the Notes.
+Any credit ratings assigned to us and/or the Notes are an assessment by rating agencies of our ability to pay our obligations.
+Consequently, real or anticipated changes to any such credit ratings will generally affect the market value of the Notes.
 These credit ratings, however, may not reflect the potential impact of risks related to market conditions generally or other factors discussed herein that could impact the market value of the Notes.

-Egan-Jones Ratings Company, an independent, unaffiliated rating agency, has assigned an investment grade credit rating of "BBB-" to the Notes.
-An explanation of the significance of this credit rating may be obtained from the rating agency.
 Generally, rating agencies base their ratings on such material and information, and such of their own investigations, studies and assumptions, as they deem appropriate.
-This credit rating should be evaluated independently from similar ratings of other securities or companies.
-Neither we nor the rating agents undertake any obligation to maintain this credit rating or to advise the holders of the Notes of any changes to it.
-A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.
-There can be no assurance that this credit rating will remain for any given period of time.
+Any such credit ratings should be evaluated independently from similar ratings of other securities or companies.
+Credit ratings are not a recommendation to buy, sell or hold any security, and may be subject to revision or withdrawal at any time by the issuing organization in its sole discretion.
+Neither we nor any rating agents undertake any obligation to maintain any credit ratings assigned to us and/or the Notes or to advise our stockholders or holders of the Notes of any changes to such credit ratings.
+There can be no assurance that any credit ratings assigned to us and/or the Notes will remain for any given period of time.